mikro-orm/mikro-orm/docs/docs/migrations.md

 },
 ```

+> Each migration filename should contains a timestamp that allows MikroOrm to determine the order of the migrations

 If we just want to change the filename without throwing an error in case the name is not provided

 ```ts
 migrations: {
   fileName: (timestamp: string, name?: string) => {